MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/discipline-improvement.md

 - Validate that the best practices defined during the build predeployment phases are properly executed.
 - Validate and refine your [hybrid identity strategy](../../decision-guides/identity/index.md).
 - Ensure that each application or workload continues to align with the identity strategy before release.
-- Validate that single sign-on (SSO) and seamless SSO is working as expected for your applications.
+- Validate that single sign-on (SSO) and Seamless SSO is working as expected for your applications.
 - Reduce or eliminate the number of alternative identity stores.
 - Scrutinize the need for any in-app or in-database identity stores.
 Identities that fall outside of a proper identity provider (first-party or third-party) can represent risk to the application and the users.
 - Enable conditional access for [on-premises federated applications](/azure/active-directory/devices/overview).